 The Provincial Council's additional duties include:

-If you are interested in what the Provincial Council discusses, visit one of the meetings held in the provincial house.
+If you are interested in what the Provincial Council discusses, visit one of the meetings (only in Dutch) held in the provincial house.
 Provincial Council meetings are open to press and public.